 Privacy Policy

-By visiting the Liver Foundation website, you are accepting and consenting to the practices described in this privacy policy.
-The purpose of this privacy policy is to set out the type of information that the Liver Foundation will collect and the purposes for which the Liver Foundation will use and/or disclose your personal information, which you provide to us.
+The purpose of this privacy policy is to set out the type of information Liver Foundation Limited ABN 65 821 709 952 (Liver Foundation/we/us) will collect and how we will hold, use and disclose your personal information, which you provide to us.

 Whenever it is lawful and practicable, we may allow you the option of not identifying yourself when dealing with us.
 For example, general access to our website does not, and general telephone queries do not, require you to disclose personal information about yourself.
 However, there are parts of our website where we may need to collect personal information from you for a specific purpose – for example, to register you for any events that we organise or to receive information from us.